Food Hygiene Training

 - Awareness of pests

-Within 3 months of starting work all staff who carry out food preparation, or handle high risk open (unwrapped) foods require formal food hygiene training to level 1 (Eg: CIEH Level 2 Award in Food Safety in Catering).
+Within three months of starting work all staff who carry out food preparation, or handle high risk open foods require formal food hygiene training to level 1 (Eg: Level 2 Award in Food Safety in Catering).